expertanalytics/frost/README.md

 ### Credentials
-Get the needed credentials using the [Frost API](https://frost.met.no/auth/requestCredentials.html) pages. and put them in the `secrets/credentials.txt` file as
+Get the needed credentials using the [Frost API](https://frost.met.no/auth/requestCredentials.html) pages. and put them in the `credentials.txt` file as
 ```
-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx # Client ID
-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx # Client Secret
+[SECRET]
+client_id = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+client_secret = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```
-or in the `FROST_CLIENT_ID` environment variable.

 ### TODO:
 - Structure response data